UPHL-BioNGS/ICA_Modified_Nextflow_Scripts/UPHL-BioNGS_Granduer_V2/README.md

 By: [@erinyoung](https://github.com/erinyoung)

 This ICA pipeline was set up to run Granduer on Fastq reads only, and not with some of the other optionality that is avaiable with Granduer.
-In order for this pipeline to run successfully you must provide the following files which are labeled with there association fields in the XML:
+In order for this pipeline to run successfully you must provide the following files which are labeled with thier associated fields in the XML:

 ## READS
 A direcotry containing paired or single end reads as fastq files.